frkosurf/bbbmw/README.md

 # Introduction
-This project aims to create middleware for BigBlueButton to allow for user and group management for scheduling conferences.
-It can use federated identities (simpleSAMLphp) and use OpenSocial (osapi) to retrieve group information.
+This project aims to create a connector for BigBlueButton to allow scheduling conferences for groups you are a member of.
+It uses federated authentication (e.g. with SAML) using simpleSAMLphp and retrieves group membership information using the VOOT protocol.

-BBBmw is the middleware that links user/group authentication (federated groups and identities) to BigBlueButton.
-It interacts with (an unmodified) BigBlueButton using the API provided by the BigBlueButton service.
+This connector interacts with an unmodified BigBlueButton using the API provided by the BigBlueButton service.

-BBBmw is needed (right now) because BigBlueButton does not have any notion of users/groups only conferences, moderators and attendees.
+The connector is needed because BigBlueButton does not have any notion of users and groups, only conferences, moderators and attendees.

-Ideally the BigBlueButton project would support something like OAuth in the future so for instance OpenSocial containers can directly interact with it rendering this project redundant.

-BBBmw uses the API for BigBlueButton 0.7x.
-However, as long as the API does not change it should keep working without changing bbbmw.

 For simpleSAMLphp a system wide installation of simpleSAMLphp is recommended.
 See `docs/SURFconext.txt` for more information on configuring simpleSAMLphp